benallen-dev/bingo-generator/README.md

 # Bingo Generator

-One day my girlfriend came up to me and asked "if I have a list of songs, can you make bingo cards?".
+One day my girlfriend came up to me and asked "If I have a list of songs, can you make bingo cards?".
 The answer is this program.

 ## Please note